-Birmingham born and bred, I came to Wiltshire in 1971 to teach, and never left.
-When you have Silbury Hill and Avebury Stone Circle on your doorstep, why live anywhere else.
+Birmingham born and bred, I came to Calne, Wiltshire to teach, and settled in the area.
+When you have Cherhill White Horse, Silbury Hill and Avebury Stone Circle on your doorstep, why live anywhere else.

 I was an avid reader of Plays and Players magazine.
 I went regularly to the Birmingham Rep, where Derek Jacobi, Ralph Nossek and Bernard Hepton were resident actors.
 I went on school trips to the RSC at Stratford where I saw such greats as Vanessa Redgrave, Ian Holm, David Warner and Eric Porter.

 I was a regular visitor to the Devonshire Park Theatre in Eastbourne where we used to go on holiday.
 Lots of comedies and murder mysteries and waiting at the stage door afterwards for signatures.

 I watched adaptations of the classics on TV and regular favourites such as The Lone Ranger, Quatermass and Z Cars, moving on to the gritty The Wednesday Play series, with directors and playwrights such as Dennis Potter, John Hopkins and Ken Loach.
 And of course there was Crossroads which ran from 1964 -85.
 How could a Brummie not watch that!
 Everyone knew someone connected to the soap.

 I had my first rejection letter at sixteen from the BBC for a TV play I wrote about a love affair with a jazz trumpeter.
 There wasn’t much plot from what I remember but loads of atmosphere and music and an unhappy ending.
 I think I was ahead of my time.
 Later in my writing career, I had a couple of monologues performed on stage and a radio play on RTE, and many rejections from the BBC for my radio sitcoms.
 Still open to offers.